 - 300 g vegan graham crackers

-- In a seperate bowl add the evaporated milk and soak each cracker on each side, to soften.
-Let it soak for just couple of seconds.
-It should not becomme soggie.
+- In a separate bowl add the evaporated milk and soak each cracker on each side, to soften.
+Let it soak for just a couple of seconds.
+It should not become soggy.

 - Line the dish with graham crackers.
 Spread half of the cream mixture on top of the graham.
 Spread half of the sliced mangoes on top of the cream.
-Repeat the process to make the second layer of graham, cream mixture and remaining sliced mangoes.
-Spread the mangoes evently and finish with sprinkles of crushed crackers.
+Repeat the process to make the second layer of graham, cream mixture, and remaining sliced mangoes.
+Spread the mangoes evenly and finish with sprinkles of crushed crackers.
 Place in the freezer.